Graphics Adventure Games

 This is a chronological list of some of the most notable graphics adventure games to appear on IBM PC MS-DOS and other computer game machines.

-The following chronological list does not purport to be complete: it has been posted for self-reference purposes that I may track my progress.
+The following chronological list does not purport to be complete: it has been posted for self-reference purposes that I may track my progress and come to conclusions.

 I have omitted isometric adventure games such as those from the likes of Ultimate Play the Game.
-The reason is that isometric adventure games focus more on arcade-action and timing; they have little in the way of dialogue; that is, they constitute their own genre.
+The reason is that isometric adventure games focus more on arcade-action and timing; they have little in the way of dialogue and descriptions; that is, they constitute their own genre.

-The most famous adventure games are point and click adventure games, which are graphics-based and feature mouse-controlled movement and interaction; that is, the player is pointing the mouse-cursor at icons, objects or positions on the playfield and then clicking the mouse-button to confirm a selection.
+The most famous adventure games are point and click adventure games, which are graphics-based and feature mouse-controlled movement and interaction; that is, the player is pointing the mouse-cursor at icons and at objects or positions on the playfield and then clicking the mouse-button to confirm a selection.
 For example:

 Point and click adventure games often employ both mouse buttons; the left mouse button may be used for basic operations and the right-mouse button may call up pop-up menus that contain a list of commands, for example.